Signed in as:

 If you would rather print the form and bring it to church or mail it in, click below to download.

-Disposition of Ashes at four services throughout the day.
+Disposition of Ashes at three services throughout the day.

 6:30 AM